1. Scope

 5.5.
 From the shopping basket (5.4), Purchasers can either select additional tickets and place these in their shopping basket – provided tickets are still available and provided the restriction on sales (4.5) is observed – or can continue the order process for the tickets already present in their shopping basket.
 Purchasers may continue the order process by clicking on the “Proceed to Checkout” button.
 The order confirmation summary shown at this point to Purchasers contains the following information: address stored, a list of all tickets in the shopping cart, applicable fees and the total order amount.
 Underneath, Purchasers must select their desired payment method to continue and complete the order process.
 The Purchaser can continue the ordering process by clicking on the “Confirm Purchase” button.
 The order process is completed when payment is made.

 5.6.
-By clicking on the “Confirm Order” button, Purchasers submit a binding order under obligation of payment to Bayreuth Festspiele GmbH, as well as a binding offer to conclude an event attendance contract under the law of obligations.
+By clicking on the “Confirm Order” button, Purchasers submit a binding order under obligation of payment to Bayreuther Festspiele GmbH, as well as a binding offer to conclude an event attendance contract under the law of obligations.
 The contract comes into effect upon BF’s confirmation of the ordered tickets, which will be displayed to the Purchaser after payment is settled (5.8).
-Confirmation of the successful purchase of the tickets will also be sent to the purchaser by email.
+Confirmation of the successful purchase of the tickets will also be sent to the Purchaser by email.

 5.8 Purchasers are responsible for the correctness of the information they provide during the ordering process.
 This applies equally to the order as such (selection of performance, number of tickets, etc.) and personal information (address, email address, etc.).
 Any errors are the responsibility of the Purchaser.